Duke Nonprofit Management Courses

 This course offers proven, proprietary methods using six “change drivers” to initiate and sustain organizational change to build capacity, ensure continuing market relevancy, and assure financial sustainability.
 Leadership styles impact effectiveness.
 Discuss how productive change does not happen by accident nor can it be mandated.
 This is a fast-paced, interactive and highly relevant course on change management – designed specifically for nonprofit leaders and board members.

 - Develop a concrete, measurable change management plan

 - Understand personal responses to change

 - Measure the nonprofit organization’s change capacity based on six change drivers

 Bio: Dr. John Curtis has 40 years’ experience as an organizational development consultant and researcher in the nonprofit sector.
-He has a proven track record bringing sound organizational development principles and evidence-based capacity building practices to hundreds of nonprofits nationwide.
+He has a proven track record of bringing sound organizational development principles and evidence-based capacity building practices to hundreds of nonprofits nationwide.
 John regularly teaches strategic planning, board development, change management and fundraising.

 “Financial Management for Nonprofits”

 Gain more knowledge on financial management for nonprofits, including financial statements, budgeting and independent financial reviews and audits.
 Review finance terms as they relate to the successful operation of a nonprofit organization.
 Learn how to track income and expenses to specific programs to fulfill expectations of funders, donors and the IRS.
 The role of the board, staff and committees is covered.